 Don’t pack for every possible contingency.
 Be disciplined.
 Take only what you are absolutely certain you are going to use.
-For a one week trip, the rule of thumb is to leave behind anything that will not be used for at least two days of your trip.
+For a one week trip, leave behind anything that will not be used for at least two days on your trip.

 To help guide your decision making, GenealogyInTime Magazine has created three simple rules to make it easier to pack light.
 These rules are based on years of travel: